 9. Steamed Bao Buns

-If you are still not sure what to eat in Yangon, Myanmar, just get out and walk the streets.
-You will find tons of locals enjoying the local cuisine.
-They will point you in the right direction.
+If you are still unsure of what to eat in Yangon, Myanmar, just get out and walk the streets.
+You will find tons of locals enjoying the cuisine, they will point you in the right direction.

 I always follow the locals when I am traveling and eat where they eat.
 Not only does this ensure you eat at the best places in town, but it’s also how you save money.
 Locals don’t eat where the food is overpriced, and they especially don’t eat where the food isn’t tasty.
 Follow the locals and you will be safe.

 Looking for something else to do in Myanmar?
 Make sure you check out the trekking from Kalaw to Inle Lake